nxskok/seaiceR/README.md

 There is a lot of output.
 Specifically, in order:

+  - Time trend graphs for each location, first with lowess trends and second with linear trends.
   - Mann-Kendall temporal trend analysis for each location, including adjustment for autocorrelation.
 The last column summarizes the P-value as less than 0.01, between 0.01 and 0.05, between 0.05 and